 Babylonian King Nebuchadnezzar (605-562 B.C.) learned about God’s sovereignty through a humbling experience.
-After bragging about himself and his power, he temporarily lost his mind, and as a result, control of his kingdom.
-After he recovered from his insanity he issued a proclamation to the Babylonian people:
+After bragging about himself and his power, God intervened and he temporarily lost his mind, and as a result, control of his kingdom.
+After he recovered from his insanity, he issued a proclamation to the Babylonian people:

 The decision is announced by messengers, the holy ones declare the verdict, so that the living may know that the Most High is sovereign over all kingdoms on earth and gives them to anyone he wishes and sets over them the lowliest of people.
 (Daniel 4:17)

 Moses recognized that the pagan idols of the surrounding nations had no real power, and they were not really gods at all.
 Only the Creator God was sovereign over the universe:

 Sovereign LORD, you have begun to show to your servant your greatness and your strong hand.
 For what god is there in heaven or on earth who can do the deeds and mighty works you do?
 (Deuteronomy 3:24)

 The prophet Jeremiah also confessed that God is sovereign over the entire cosmos.
 He rules over it because he made it.

 Ah, Sovereign LORD, you have made the heavens and the earth by your great power and outstretched arm.
 Nothing is too hard for you.
 (Jeremiah 32:17)